G-S9N6DX06CF

 zebras mating processThe mother recognizes her foal by smell for the first few days, and then by its stripe pattern later

-A mare with a newborn foal is very aggressive towards her herd companions.
+A mare with a newborn foal is extremely aggressive towards her herd companions.

 A foal can run beside its mother within an hour of birth.